gbondo-am/gbondo-am.github.io/_portfolio/GIS programming.md

 [The Google Earth Engiene code can be found here](https://code.earthengine.google.com/bef2edae1acc57fa74b8fe72e0083e27)

 **Comments/Future works**
-- How does the accuracy of the classification changes within platforms and amongst platforms?
+- Does the accuracy of the classification change based on classification algorithm used, and/or based on Technology used?
 - Is there a relationship between the LULC and Temperature change over time?

 &nbsp;